martinohanlon/SpaceCRAFT/README.rst

 The module contains the following sub modules:

-* astropidata - used to write and read data from the astro pi computer
+* astropidata - used to log data from the astro pi computer to a CSV file and read it back again
 * astropithreaded - a threaded version of the AstroPi module which is useful for reading data continuously from the Astro Pi computer
 * cputemp - used to read the temperature of the CPU
 * mcclock - a minecraft clock which can be used to show the date and time